 Sohrab was both a witness and a victim* of a previous military incursion.
 He believes an attack on Iran’s nuclear facilities will not lead to a regime change, but to an even more oppressive government.
-Iraq’s ill-considered invasion of Iran was a god-send for the Ayatollah Khomeini whose Theocracy was in danger of being toppled by an opposition who did not take to the street to trade one tyranny for another.
+Iraq’s ill-considered invasion of Iran was a god-send for the Ayatollah Khomeini whose theocracy was in danger of being toppled.

 In attacking Iran’s nuclear facilities you risk giving Khamenei an excuse to liquidate the opposition as Khomeini did during the Iraq-Iranian war and, as Israel’s former intelligence chief stated on 60 Minutes, only delay the production of nuclear weapons by a year or two.